zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

 ## CHILD-NO-ZONE-1
 * Zone: child.parent.child-no-zone-1.methodsv2.xa
   * No child zone on ns1 and ns2.
+  * Response SERVFAIL.

 ## CHILD-NO-ZONE-2
-* Zone: child.parent.child-no-zone-1.methodsv2.xa
+* Zone: child.parent.child-no-zone-2.methodsv2.xa
-  * Delegated to `ns6-delegated-child.methodsv2.xa` and
-    `ns7-delegated-child.methodsv2.xa` which do not respond.
+  * No response from ns1 and ns2 of the child.

 ### GOOD-MIXED-UNDEL-1
 The child zone is delegated, but there is also an undelegated version which is